-Elsewhere though, OK Computer is wonderful, containing some of the best songs of the 1990s enhanced with innovative production and complex textures.
+Most of OK Computer is wonderful, containing some of the best songs of the 1990s enhanced with innovative production and complex textures.
 The best moments are gorgeous as Thom Yorke utilises the full emotive potential of his wonderful voice; ‘The Tourist’ is my favourite while ‘Subterranean Homesick Alien’, ‘Climbing Up The Walls’, and ‘Lucky’ are also poignant.
 There are two great singles; ‘Paranoid Android’ is a coherent and entertaining multi-part epic, while ‘Karma Police’ boasts a lovely chord progression.

 OK Computer is often an artistic triumph, but it’s over-hyped all the same.